I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 Whether you like to implement TorBox to an existing system, to another hardware, respectively another operating system, or you don’t trust an image file, which you didn’t bundle of your own, this detailed manual helps you to build a TorBox from scratch.

-This manual is written for Raspberry Pi OS “Bookworm” Lite (64-bit) (based on Debian 12 “Bookworm”) on a Raspberry Pi 3 (Model B / Model B+) or Raspberry Pi 4 Model B. TorBox should also work on a new Raspberry Pi 5, but we couldn’t verify this yet.
-However this manual should also work with the 32-bit version of the Raspberry Pi OS and with an older Raspberry Pi.
+This manual is written for Raspberry Pi OS “Bookworm” Lite (64-bit) (based on Debian 12 “Bookworm”) on a Raspberry Pi 3 Model B+, a Raspberry Pi 4 Model B or a Raspberry Pi 5.
+However, this manual should also work with the 32-bit version of the Raspberry Pi OS and with an older Raspberry Pi.

 Download the TorBox GitHub repository